julian-garcia/inclusion-nudges/content/blog/bias-awareness.md

 \= Yep, you guessed it---*bias training*!

 There is an all too familiar rush to do unconscious bias awareness trainings when leaders are confronted about cases in their organisations of exclusion, disrespect, discrimination, and a lack of leveraging the full potential of all people.
 The prevailing mindset is to trust that training will 'fix' the issues.
 In some cases, training is used like a defensive shield against calls for change to be more inclusive.
 The statement of "*we're offering bias training across the organisation*" becomes seemingly proof that "*things are going to change here*".
 But that usually doesn't happen. "*How can this be*?", you might be wondering.

-**Why bias training is not the solution**
+**Why bias awareness training is not the solution**

 Over-reliance on unconscious bias awareness training as 'the solution' has created a multi-billion dollar-a-year industry that is profiting from many thinking this approach will 'fix the problem'.
 Yet often, the outcomes of these bias trainings are not effective and the problem persists.
 It may even get bigger!

 This stems from a false self-belief and overconfidence in our thinking abilities.
 Knowing in our rational, conscious (system 2) mind about bias and group dynamics, and having good intentions, does not reduce the impact of the unconscious mind.
 The unconscious (system 1) mind is where the vast majority of our cognitive functioning (including bias) happens.
 Training that is knowledge-based appeals to the wrong thinking system if